wesql/wescale/doc/toturial/00-Deploy&Debug.md

 ![img](images/debug_goland.png)

+However, when using the `ps aux` command to obtain information about the program arguments of `vttablet`, there is no argument value following the `hostname` flag, which will lead an error in GoLand.
+You can obtain the hostname by running `hostname` in the terminal and then use it as the value of `hostname` flag.

 ## Shut down

 Shutdown the cluster.
 If some of the processes fail to shutdown, you can kill all the processes manually and delete the `vtdataroot` directory.